reown-com/appkit/packages/react/readme.md

 ## Getting Started

 Make sure to read our [main readme](./../../readme.md) first to find out details about projectId, chain specific packages and modal customisation options.
 Please ensure you are updated to the latest React / Next.js or similar version, as web3modal libraries target `es2020`.
+Web3Modal hooks are based on [wagmi](https://wagmi.sh/), so it is good idea to read through their documentation as well.
+Do note, you have to import and use these hooks from `@web3modal` packages.

 ### 1. Install dependencies